dnmfarrell/berrybrew/README.md

     > berrybrew upgrade

+##Upgrading

+Easiest way is to use `berrybrew upgrade`.
+This requires Git to be installed and in your `PATH`.
+It will create a `backup_timestamp` directory and copy your configuration files into it.

+After completion, it'll copy your config files back to the proper `data` directory.

+Doing a straight `git pull` will overwrite your configuration files, so back them up first (see [Caveats](#caveats)

 ##Add/Remove Perls Available

 Simply edit the `data/perls.json` file in the repository's root directory.

 ##Configure Root Directory

 By default, we manage Perls out of the `C:\berrybrew` directory.
 To change this, modify the `root_dir` value in the `data\config.json` file.
 Use double-backslashes (`\\`) as the path separators.

 WARNING: At this time, it is highly advised not to change this after you've already installed any instances of Perl.
 This feature is incomplete, and `PATH` and other things don't get properly reset yet.
 If you choose to ignore this, follow this procedure:

 - run `berrybrew off`, to flush the `PATH` environment variables